Sth0nian/amillionhot/index.md

 Get to a million scovilles or suffer trying

 ## Git SAUWSY
-To join, open an issue [here](https://github.com/Sth0nian/amillionhot/issues) with the `get sauwsy` label stating why you want to join and your name for the table.
+To join, open an issue [here](https://github.com/Sth0nian/amillionhot/issues) with the `get sauwsy` label stating why you want to join, who referred you (has to be on the table already) and your name for the table.

 ### CONTENDERS / RANKINGS